Bucks Searches for the Next Great Short-Fiction Writer

 All submissions must be entered online.
 Bucks County Community College employees (both full- and part-time) are not eligible.
 To enter, visit www.bucks.edu/shortfictioncontest.

 The Bucks County Short-Fiction Contest is another way that Bucks County Community College contributes to the cultural heritage of the region.
-For more information about the contest, contact Professor Elizabeth Luciano at Elizabeth.Luciano@bucks.edu or the Language and Literature Department at 215-968-8167.
+This event receives support from the college’s Language and Literature Department.
+For more information about the contest, contact Professor Elizabeth Luciano at Elizabeth.Luciano@bucks.edu.